-SLIMY NOTE: This is the stickier of our basic slime recipes at first.
-Be careful not to put to much extra saline solution on the slime after it’s made as it will continue to stiffen.
-Kneading really helps to eliminate the slime and you can knead in the bowl if desired.
+SLIMY NOTE: This is the first stickier of our basic slime recipes.
+Be careful not to put too much extra saline solution on the slime after it’s made, as it will continue to stiffen.
+Kneading well helps to eliminate the slime, and you can knead it in the bowl if desired.

-Squirt a bit of saline solution on your hands to reduce stickiness as you knead your slime.
+Squirt some saline solution on your hands to reduce stickiness as you knead your slime.

 Tinkering with the baking soda and saline amounts will change the consistency of the slime to thinner or thicker.
-Keep in mind that any recipe will come out just a bit different on any given day.
-This is really a great chemistry experiment, and one of the things you will learn is that slime is meant to be stretched slowly.
+Remember that any recipe will come out just a bit differently on any given day.
+This is a great chemistry experiment, and you will learn that slime is meant to be stretched slowly.

 STORING YOUR SLIME

 Slime lasts quite a while!
 I get a lot of questions regarding how I store my slime.
-The slime containers we use are reusable containers in either plastic or glass.
-Make sure to keep your slime clean and it will last for several weeks.
-I love the deli style containers in my recommended slime supplies list here.
+The slime containers we use are reusable in either plastic or glass.
+Make sure to keep your slime clean, and it will last for several weeks.
+I love the deli-style containers in my recommended slime supplies list here.